dsnezhkov/zombieant/README.md

 #### 0x2: Hiding Behind Reflective Mirrors

 So by now we've lost EDRs in our dust for a time being by jumping around the decoys and preloads.
-Another evasion vector that really comes out of necessity for rapid prototyping and development of modular malware rather than EDR evasion as a primary goal - is interfacign with higher level code and better features.
+Another evasion vector that really comes out of necessity for rapid prototyping and development of modular malware rather than EDR evasion as a primary goal - is interfacing with higher level code and better features.

-Let;s face it: development in C _can be_ slower for some.
+Let’s face it: development in C _can be_ slower for some.
 While it is a great system language (and we will see that more and more later), offensive operators need to retool quickly as their landscape and context changes.
-It;s just the reality of operating malware nowadays.
-Self-upgrades, better evasions, etc. So one of the paths that may serve both goals: evasion and rapid prototyping of features is to see how we can extend the modularity to other the stacks of languages that have decent FFI (Foreign function interface) with C and that could create shared librries we can use in the type of preloads we have discussed before.
+It’s just the reality of operating malware nowadays.
+Self-upgrades, better evasions, etc. So, one of the paths that may serve both goals: evasion and rapid prototyping of features is to see how we can extend the modularity to other the stacks of languages that have decent FFI (Foreign function interface) with C and that could create shared libraries we can use in the type of preloads we have discussed before.

 Discussion and highlights :
 - Golang via cgo